-Absence from School Parents/Guardians may report student absence using one of the following methods: School Connect at 1-844-350-2646 OR Safe Arrival (online) before 8:45 am preferred method Call the school directly at 905-619-9571 Bring a note to the office that is signed by parent/guardian with reason, date and time of absence Arriving to School LATE If a student is LATE, they must enter through the front main doors located on Harwood Drive.
-If the door is locked they are to call the number posted on the door to allow entry.
-Phone number (905)-619-9571.
-Once the student is allowed in the school, they must proceed directly to their class.
-The classroom teacher will mark them late and notify the main office.
+Absence from School Parents/Guardians may report student absence using one of the following methods: • School Connect at 1-844-350-2646 OR Safe Arrival (online) before 8:00 am preferred method • Call the school directly at 905-619-9571 • Bring a note to the office that is signed by parent/guardian with reason, date and time of absence Arriving to School LATE Students MUST report to the office for permission to go to class upon their arrival and the school MUST be notified if a student will be late.
+Once signed in, students have a maximum of five (5) minutes to get to class.
+Unexcused lates will result in consequences.
 Leaving During School Day Students MUST sign out at the office.
 A parent or guardian MUST contact the main office or provide a note.
 Upon return to the school, students MUST sign in at the main office.
-Emergencies or In case of emergencies or sudden illness, students are to report to the main illness during office where contact will be made with a parent or guardian to arrange for the day permission to leave.
-Extended Will impact student success.
-Absences MORE INFO TO FOLLOW
+Emergencies or illness during the day In case of emergencies or sudden illness, students are to report to the main office where contact will be made with a parent or guardian to arrange for permission to leave.
+Extended Absences An extended absence is being away from school for more than 5 days for an illness or vacation.
+If parents are aware of an extended absence for either illness or vacation, a DDSB Extended Absence Permission Form MUST be completed and signed off by the principal at least one week in advance.
+Students are responsible for missed work/assignments/tests while away.
+If a student is away for more than 15 days - unless there is appropriate medical documentation on file and/or a program of study that is approved by the principal implemented - the student will be removed from the roll and will have to re-apply to the school.